6mile/DevSecOps-Playbook/README.md

 Below you will find links to several security frameworks that align with this document.
 I have personally spent many years implementing CIS controls into my application environments.
 CIS is a wonderful framework as its very presciptive and easy for an engineer to understand.
 This is not to say that CIS controls are easy to implement.
 They are not!
 Regardless, you can't deny the ubiquity of ISO27001 and SOC2 and I want this document to help orgs looking to meet those requirements as well.
 In fact, SecureStack has started a SOC2 program and in parallel to writing this document I am busily mapping SOC2 requirements and will eventually add them to this document.

-I had a number of Australian friends suggest that I tackle the Australian ISM and APRA CPS 234 so you will see me attempt to map it as well when it makes sense.
+I had a number of Australian friends suggest that I tackle the Australian ISM and APRA CPS 234, so I've added both of these as well.
 This is a work in progress and I encourage anyone that is interested to jump in and suggest mappings.
 You can add an issue in GitHub or simply create a PR.

 ### NIST 800
 NIST 800-218 (2022) "Secure Software Development Framework" (SSDF) version 1.1: https://csrc.nist.gov/publications/detail/sp/800-218/final